 For new companies or companies that don’t qualify for an EMR, click on the link in your profile 'What is EMR?
 How do I obtain EMR documentation?' for the following information:

 EMR - Experience Modification Rate

-EMR is a rating calculated by the insurance industry that involves a detailed review of the cost associated with past injuries and analysis of future risk.
+EMR is a rating calculated by the insurance industry that involves a detailed review of the cost associated with past injuries and an analysis of future risk.

-To obtain your EMR contact your workers compensation insurance broker/provider.
-For EMR documentation request a letter or document from your workers compensation insurance broker/provider that displays your EMR for each of the last three years/coverage periods.
+To obtain your EMR, contact your workers' compensation insurance broker/provider.
+For EMR documentation, request a letter or document from your workers' compensation insurance broker/provider that displays your EMR for each of the last three years/coverage periods.
 You may choose to provide one document that displays all three years/periods and upload it three times or provide individual documents for each year.